5 Sneaky Building Design Mistakes: Energy Saving Tips for Indian Homes

 3. Oversized or Poorly Maintained HVAC Systems

-Our HVAC-conscious design process includes:
+Our HVAC-conscious approach includes:

 Accurate load calculations based on room size, materials, and local climate

-Maintenance-friendly layouts that encourage regular upkeep
+Maintenance-friendly layouts to encourage regular upkeep

 4. Phantom Loads: When Off Isn’t Really Off